 I love Christmas.
 Seriously, I pretty much AM the Spirit of Christmas.
 I wear the santa hats, I put my Christmas tree up on the December 1st and refuse to take it down until March.
 I love the Christmas carols.
-I dislike people who don’t like Christmas carols…but let’s be honest here folks…
+Don’t invite me into your secret santa.
+I will cheat and buy everyone gifts.…but let’s be honest here folks…

 THE THING I LOVE MOST ABOUT CHRISTMAS IS THE PRESENTS!